-The board is expected to hold a preliminary vote on rent increases in two weeks, followed by a final vote in June.
+The board will hold a preliminary vote in two weeks ahead of a final vote in June.
+Their decision, whatever it is, will take effect on October 1.

 Last year, the board approved a 3% increase for one-year leases and a 4.5% increase for two-year leases during the Adams administration.
 Adams had unsuccessfully attempted to change the makeup of the board before those votes.